 Fleet management platforms

-Not necessarily named as platforms, the term can also be used interchangeably with fleet management apps or solutions, too.
+Not necessarily named as platforms, the term can also be used interchangeably with vehicle management apps or solutions, too.
 Just to make things a bit more confusing.
-But let’s just say these are the more comprehensive fleet management solutions that, apart from the basic features above, also have much more specialized additional ones, like these:
+But let’s just say these are the more comprehensive vehicle management solutions that, apart from the basic features above, also have much more specialized additional ones, like these:

 - workflow management